After you read this complete guide to choosing a red light therapy device, you’ll find it simple to choose your new device.

 Studies repeatedly find that red light therapy improves many conditions, including these:

-- Acne: See my guide The Complete Guide to Buying a Wrinkle or Acne LED Face Mask
+- Acne: See my guide How to Shop for a Red Light Therapy Face Mask (for Acne and Wrinkles)

-- Aging: See my artice How Often Should You Do Red Light Therapy for Wrinkles?
+- Aging: See my article How Often Should You Use Red Light Therapy on the Face?
+(Expert Advice)

-- Arthritis (Inflammation and Joint Pain); See my article: Which Red Light Therapy Wavelengths Work for Arthritis?
+- Arthritis (Inflammation and Joint Pain); See my article: Does Red Light Therapy Really Help with Arthritis Pain?

 - Canker Sores